 And that’s when Real Life can begin!

 Here’s the good news: Only One person ever lived the Christian life and it wasn’t you.
 Christ is your life.
-He wants to live His life through you so stop trying and start trusting.
+He wants to live his life through you so stop trying and start trusting.
 You can work or you can rest but more gets done when you rest.

 Life is not meant to be a series of mountain-highs and valley-lows.
 You are seated in heavenly place with Christ!
 Religion would have you climb Mount Sinai and impress Jesus with your performance.
-But He wants to impress you with his.
+But he wants to impress you with his.

 |The Problem||Some Solutions|

 If you want to know a little about my story, read this: How well did I understand grace before I understood grace?